geoff-maddock/secret-lodge/SECRET LODGE - Cheat Sheet.md

 ### Actors untap

 ## MECHANATION ACTIONS
+### Draw:  Spend an influence to draw a card from the deck, or spend two influence to draw a specific card from their own secrets.
+### Level Up:  Spend the cost to raise the rank of their grand master.
+This makes them harder to assasinate and more powerful in the endgame

-- Lodge Actions
+### Lodge Actions
   - Draw the top card from the deck - 1 influence
   - Draw a card from your secrets - 2 influence
-  - Vote on an aldarman - place 1 pawn on candidate or spend 1 influence
   - Steal a secret from another player (top secret) - 2 orgone
   - Reveal top opponant secret - 1 investigator
   - Discard top opponant secret - 2 investigators
   - Level up grandmaster - 1 influence or 2 coins + 1 ether / level
   - Hire a pawn - spend the cost to add a pawn to your lodge

-- Trade resources
+### Trade resources
   - place a worker on the market space
   - trade resources for coins at the going rate in the district
   - you can trade in any district that you have a lodge

-- Draw:  Spend an influence to draw a card from the deck, or spend two influence to draw a specific card from their own secrets.
-- Level Up:  Spend the cost to raise the rank of their grand master.
-This makes them harder to assasinate and more powerful in the endgame

 ### Play Pawns
   - You can play a pawn from your conspiracy board to any location.
 If there is an associated cost, pay that, although there may not be.